Back to all posts

 Not all repairs are created equal.
 A simple fix, like replacing a blown fuse or cleaning a clogged filter, requires less time and inexpensive parts, so the cost will be on the lower end.
 However, if a major component like the heat exchanger or the main control board has failed, the job becomes much more complex.
 These parts are more expensive, and the labor involved is more intensive, which will be reflected in the final price.
 A thorough diagnosis from a professional is the first step to understanding the scope of the work and what it will take to get things right.

-Your Heater’s Age and Brand
+How Age and Brand Impact the Bill

 The age of your tankless water heater is a major consideration.
 If your unit is less than 10 years old and has been reliable, a repair is often the most cost-effective choice.
 But if your heater is pushing 15 years or more and has a history of issues, investing in a significant repair might not be the best long-term solution.
 The brand of your unit also matters.
 Some brands have readily available parts, while others might require special orders, affecting both the cost and the time it takes to complete the repair.